Welcome to the F&S Residence, home to Frederick, Sophie & Co.!

 The Drawing Room

 “Meet me in the Drawing Room at 5?”
-The third floor Drawing Room is where we all meet up, settle into armchairs for conversations that can last for hours.
-In winter we’ll light a fire and gather around it for Mr. Finch’ famous hot chocolate drinks.
+The third floor Drawing Room is where the friends all meet up, settle into armchairs for conversations that can last for hours.
+In winter they’ll light a fire and gather around it for Mr. Finch’ famous hot chocolate drinks.
 He got the recipe from a Viennese chef and refuses to share it with us.
 In summer we enjoy fresh Lemon Mint Iced Tea.
 All the while discussing that book/ article we’re reading, or listening to the infamous George – Kat debates.
 It’s wonderful to let your mind range free among friends.

 The Toy Room